AtSourav/mnist_jax_w_hparams_GUI/README.md

-# MLP classifier on the MNIST dataset implemented in JAX with a GUI for entering hyperparameters.
+<justify># MLP classifier on the MNIST dataset implemented in JAX with a GUI for entering hyperparameters.

 ## Summary